TomRodrick/task_manager/README.md

 # Task Manager

 Task Manager is a nest.js app to create, update, and list tasks.
-It uses a blend of the orchestrator and then choreography pattern.
+It uses a blend of the orchestrator and the choreography pattern.

 ## Requirements